Jack Victory: Extreme Championship Wrestling (1998–2001)

 In 1998, Victory debuted in Extreme Championship Wrestling as a mercenary hired to assault New Jack.
+His first appearance came on May 16, 1998, when he emerged from the crowd to attack New Jack at an event in Philadelphia.
+Victory's first match came on May 29, when he defeated John Kronus at a house show in Baton Rouge.

-His wrestling ended for ECW when he broke his leg at 1998's November to Remember in a tag team match pitting himself and Justin Credible against Tommy Dreamer and Jake "The Snake" Roberts when he was backdropped over the top rope by Dreamer.
+Victory was scheduled to make his ECW PPV debut at Heat Wave 98 in Dayton, OH on August 2, 1998, in a match against New Jack.
+The match was called off after New Jack was attacked by The Dudley Boyz.
+Victory would appear during the main event to attack Tommy Dreamer; New Jack would then come out and attack Victory.
+This angle led to a fall 1998 feud with Tommy Dreamer which saw the ECW mainstay gain numerous victories.
+His initial ECW run ended when he broke his leg at 1998's November to Remember in a tag team match pitting himself and Justin Credible against Tommy Dreamer and Jake "The Snake" Roberts, when he was backdropped over the top rope by Dreamer.

 While using a wheelchair for rehabilitation, Victory became the manager of Steve Corino.
 When his leg healed, Victory began interfering in Corino's matches on behalf of his client.
 Along with Corino, Victory was a member of the stable known as The Network.
+Ten months after breaking his leg he made his return to in-ring action, teaming with Corino to face Jazz & Francine at a house show in Dalton, GA on August 21, 1999.

+On August 29, 1999, he teamed with Rhino in an unsuccessful attempt to wrest the ECW Tag-Team Championship from Tommy Dreamer & Raven.
+During the fall Corino & Victory would face the ECW champions on the house show circuit.
+During 2000 the duo faced Dreamer & Sandman, as well as Dusty Rhodes.
+On September 23, 2000, Victory challenged ECW World Champion Justin Credible in Danbury, CT but was defeated.
+Steve Corino would ultimately win the ECW title, with Victory frequently appearing in his corner.

 He remained in ECW until the promotion declared bankruptcy in April 2001, defeating C.W.
-Anderson on the promotion's last show in January.
+Anderson on the promotion's last show in January 2001.

-Independent circuit (2001–present)
+Independent circuit (2001–2021)

 Following the closure of ECW, Victory began wrestling on the independent circuit.
 Along with several other ECW alumni, he made several appearances with the Premier Wrestling Federation, winning the PWF Tag Team Championship in February 2002 and the PWF Xtreme Championship in August 2002.
-He also wrestled for Pro-Pain Pro Wrestling Pro Wrestling Zero1, Ring of Honor.
+He also wrestled for Pro-Pain Pro Wrestling, Pro Wrestling Zero1, and Ring of Honor.

+His most recent match came on October 23, 2021, when he teamed with Colby Corino to face The Kirks (Brandon Kirk & Kasey Kirk) in Port Richey, FL.